 I remember wondering then, as I crossed the idyllic U.C.
 Berkeley campus, stepping over smashed concrete trash containers and broken glass, how that destruction helped anyone in Soweto.

-Today I wonder the same thing — how does painting “KILL COPS” on Oakland buildings helps reduce Oakland’s unemployment rate.
+Today I wonder the same thing — how does painting “KILL COPS” on Oakland buildings help reduce Oakland’s unemployment rate?